 I also read the passage in another book, “To man, God does much that is incomprehensible and even incredible.
 When God wishes to orchestrate someone, this orchestration is often at odds with man’s conceptions, and incomprehensible to him, yet it is precisely this dissonance and incomprehensibility that are God’s trial and test of man.
 Abraham, meanwhile, was able to demonstrate the obedience to God within himself, which was the most fundamental condition of his being able to satisfy God’s requirement.
 Only then, when Abraham was able to obey God’s requirement, when he offered Isaac, did God truly feel reassurance and approval toward mankind—toward Abraham, whom He had chosen.
 Only then was God sure that this person whom He had chosen was an indispensable leader who could undertake His promise and His subsequent management plan” (“God’s Work, God’s Disposition, and God Himself II”).

 From this passage, we can see that God arranges environments in order to try us.
 From the outside, it may appear as though these trials are at odds with our notions and are hard for us to understand, so much so that we feel pain and torment in these environments, yet these trials brim with the painstaking efforts of God.
 Just like when Abraham stood firm in his testimony during his trial, God saw Abraham’s sincerity, and not only did God not take his son, but He also blessed Abraham so that his descendants would be as numerous as the grains of sand on a beach or the stars in the sky.
 Behind this, the will of God reached a deeper level, for God chose Abraham to become the leading figure of His work of management for mankind.
 God purposed to perform His work of management for mankind through the descendants of Abraham, and He would manifest through these people His deeds, His wisdom, His authority and His power.
-It is not hard for us to see in the Old Testament that God’s work in the Age of Law was primarily done in Israel—proclaiming the laws and leading people in their lives on earth.
+Eventually, God’s work in the Age of Law and Age of Grace was primarily done in Israel.
 Israel was the testing ground and the birthland for God’s work of salvation on earth.
-God’s first incarnation also performed His work in Israel.
-God adopted the image of a Jew and He redeemed mankind, and this resulted in the ’ gospel of redeeming mankind to spread from Judea throughout the entire world in the Age of Grace.

 From this, we can see the greatness of the blessings which Abraham received.
 We can say that his ability to become the father of many nations, as well as his descendants being blessed by God, are related to God’s trial that befell him in those early days.